romankierzkowski/langner/README.md

 ...
 ```

-If the unidefined field is accessed as an object it returns `undef` as well.
+If an undefined field is accessed as an object it returns `undef` as well.

 ### Functions ###